-Robbers who have intruded into your house and are wielding knives will not let you live simply because you make a fuss begging them for mercy.
+"It is unlikely that robbers, who have intruded into your house and are wielding knives will let you live simply because you make a fuss begging them for mercy.
 If the man outside is also a robber, he will not come to your aid when he hears your cry.
 If you want to save your life you must fight the robbers.
 You can prevail over those who are armed with knives only when you fight them with a knife."